 - 1 tablespoon fresh lemon juice plus the finely grated zest of half a lemon

-- Turn the oven on to BAKE and set it to 250 degrees.
+- Turn the oven on and set the heat to 250 degrees.
 Lightly oil two large baking sheets by spreading a little oil (about 1 teaspoon per pan) around them with your hand or a paper towel.